 While I haven’t tried the newest version, Melodyne 5, I’ve used Melodyne 4 in the past and it’s fantastic.

-Perhaps the greatest feature of Melodyne is the fact that you can make changes to your music, including the pitch, in such a way where it retains its natural human quality.
+Perhaps the greatest feature of Melodyne is the fact that you can make changes to your music, including the pitch, in such a way that it retains its natural human quality.

 I won’t touch on every feature of Melodyne here, but the number of things you can do it with it, make it an incredible purchase if you’re in the business of music production.